lauvshree/ASLADigitechLearningMaterial/Learning Material/Java Operators.md

    </tr>
 </table>

-Relational operators or Comaprtitive operators are the other kind of operators.
+Relational operators or Compartitive operators are the other kind of operators.
 These are pretty similar to other languages.
 But it is goos to bear in mind that `==` and `!=` compare the objects and not the value of the objects.
 To compare the value of the objects we will use the `.equals()` method.

 <table>
   <tr>